WidgetKing/cpextra/docs/features/events-list.md

 # Event List
-Below is a list of all the events you can listen for using xcmndAddEventListener.
+Below is a list of all the events you can listen for using **xcmndAddEventListener**.
 To learn more about event listening, please view the previous help page.

-These would be passed in to xcmndAddEventListener or xcmndRemoveEventListener's **second** parameter.
+These events would be passed in as the second parameter for either **xcmndAddEventListener** or **xcmndRemoveEventListener's**.
 For example, if you're using the **videoended** event, you'd pass it in like so:

 ```
 Assign | xcmndAddEventListener with Video_1, videoended, Button_1, success
 ```

-::: tip Regarding mobile based events
+::: tip Regarding mobile device events
-If you're coming from a javascript background, you probably know that if you are listening for a *mousedown* on a computer you would listen for a *touchstart* for a mobile device.
+If you're coming from a JavaScript background, you probably know that if you are listening for a *mousedown* on a computer you would listen for a *touchstart* for a mobile device.
 This is a common gotcha for those who are not in the know.
 So CpExtra will first detect whether the learner is watching on a personal computer or a mobile device and then choose the correct event behind the scenes.

 Therefore, CpExtra's **mousedown event is the same as a touchstart event**.
 The same goes for other events which have mobile equivalents such as: mouseup and mousemove.
 :::

 ## mousedown
-Triggered when the learner pushes the mouse down or places their finger on the object.
+Triggered when the learner pushes the mouse down (on a normal computer) or places their finger on the object (if using a touch screen device).

 ::: tip
 The 'click' event is similiar to the mouse down event, but is more popular because it also ensures the learner releases the mouse on the same object.